ChristianParnell/Orbit_Website/README.md

 Spent time on the contents of the Sub Pages.
 Added a Idle Orbit after 8 seconds, And quick acess tabs to jump ahead to the page you want

+Made changes to the center modles, animation loop, if the user orbits too fast this will cause them to trip.
+Added some quick tabs  to skip to pages/covers.